superduper-io/superduper-docs/docs/intro.md

 We want to make Superduper the most inclusive and flexible AI-data framework around.

 :::note
-Superduper pledges to retain the Apache 2.0 license as a key cornerstone of its philosophy and community ethos.
+Superduper is licensed under the Apache 2.0 license as a key cornerstone of its philosophy and community ethos.
 :::